murilloed/amazon-q-industry-case-study/pipeline-iac/README.md

 <img width="945" height="460" alt="image" src="https://github.com/user-attachments/assets/638a422e-076c-4ec8-acf3-39de248f0a77" />

-Figure X presents the formalization stage of the execution job after the upload process is completed.
+The figure above presents the formalization stage of the execution job after the upload process is completed.

 ---